Chinnell/curriculum/unitsYear2/2-RPS/README.md

 ##Scope

-This project will introduce the student to simple one page javascript app to play Rock-Paper-Scissors.
-They will be introduced to the idea of libraries and the use the use the JQuery library to manage events.
-The students should have previous experience with events and event handlers.
-Furthermore they will be introduced to Random numbers and how they are simulated in computers.
-After they have completed the simple game, they can be asked to complete a more complex variant, [Rock-Paper-Scissors-Lizard-Spock](./rpslp.jpg).
+This project will introduce the student to a simple one-page JavaScript app to play Rock-Paper-Scissors.
+She will be introduced to the idea of libraries and the use of the JQuery library to manage events.
+The student should have previous experience with events and event handlers.
+Furthermore, she will be introduced to Random numbers and how they are simulated in computers.
+After she has completed the simple game, the student can be asked to complete a more complex variant, [Rock-Paper-Scissors-Lizard-Spock](./rpslp.jpg).

 #Before Class

 The teacher should become familar with the following topics.
 * Javascript Events
 * The JQuery Documentation and how to nagivate it, especially the documentation about events
-* Javascript Libraries and how they should be loaded into a page
+* JavaScript Libraries and how they should be loaded into a page
-* Random and PseudoRandom numbers, ie the what makes a number "random"
+* Random and PseudoRandom numbers, ie. what makes a number "random"

 ##Vocabulary